 T2202/T2202A – Tuition Enrolment Certificate

-This year, for the first time, slips that provide information on tuition paid and number of months in a program (T2202 formerly T2202A) will be available through the AFR function as well.
+Slips that provide information on tuition paid and number of months in a program (T2202 formerly T2202A) may be available through the CRA and for tax years 2019 and beyond.
 However, if you need to file returns from previous tax years you will still need physical copies of the slips.
 This information is generally available online through your student portal with you educational institution.

 CPP and OAS slips